-Power-intensive industry can adjust their consumption of power to the production of power in the grid so that it consumes more in periods of high generation and less in periods of low.
+Power-intensive industry can adjust its consumption of power to the production of power in the grid so that it consumes more in periods of high generation and less in periods of low.
 The capacity for big load shifting enables industry to be a resource for adequacy.
-Depending on where the industry is located, they may also offer congestion management.
-Some facilities currently have an agreement with the TSO, where the TSO can cut parts of their power supply for a limited time period, typically for a compensation.
-This will definitely help address congestion issues.
+Depending on where the industry is located, it may also offer congestion management.
+Some facilities currently have an agreement with the TSO where-by the TSO can cut parts of their power supply for a limited time period, typically for compensation.
+This will certainly help address congestion issues.

 Components & enablers

-To be able to consume energy only from renewables the production manufacturing has to be designed in a way that makes it possible to turn it on and off relatively fast and without incurring high shutdown/start-up costs.
+To consume energy only from renewables, the production manufacturing has to be designed in a such a manner that enables it to be turned on and off relatively fast and without incurring high shutdown / start-up costs.

 State of the art in application and research

-Flexibility from large loads is not new, but some power- intensive industries in Europe is looking into how they can both produce a green product from renewable generation and at the same time be able to offer ancillary services to grid companies.
+Flexibility from large loads is not new, but some power-intensive industries in Europe are investigating how they can both produce a green product from renewable generation while simultaneously offering ancillary services to grid companies..

-The New 4.0 project covered flexibility from aluminum production.
-All their electrolysis plants are in interrupt ability schemes and can be cut out for up to one hour per day by the TSO, providing them with congestion management services.
+The New 4.0 project covered flexibility from aluminium production.
+All thee projects’ electrolysis plants are in interrupt ability schemes and can be cut out for up to one hour per day by the TSO, providing them with congestion management services.